-I was diagnosed with Marfan syndrome, a systemic genetic connective tissue disorder when I was two and a half years old.
-I have lived through 15 surgeries to date, including two open heart surgeries at the age of 10 and 12 and continue on navigating through a life with chronic illness.
+I was diagnosed with Marfan syndrome, a genetic systemic connective tissue disorder when I was two and a half years old.
+I have lived through 15 surgeries to date, including two open heart surgeries at the age of 10 and 12 and continue navigating through a life with chronic illness.

-I returned to graduate school in 2016 for my Masters in Social Work at the University of Toronto after a delayed start due to health issues.
-This degree felt like it was a long time coming and I once again found my mind and heart expanding in different, through complementary ways to my previous degree.
+I decided to return to graduate school in 2016 for my Masters in Social Work at the University of Toronto after a delayed start due to health issues.
+This degree felt like it was a long time coming and I once again found my mind and heart expanding in different, though complementary ways to my previous degree.

-Through my social work training I gained valuable clinical and therapeutic skills in hospital and community settings working alongside clients through illness, transition, end of life, grief, trauma, relationship strain, isolation, system navigation and much more.
+Through my social work training I gained valuable therapeutic skills in hospital and community settings working alongside clients through illness, transitions, end of life, grief, trauma, relationship strain, isolation, system navigation and much more.
 As a social worker, I bear witness to the incredible strengths and resiliency of the human spirit from a different position.
 I feel privileged to hold space for those wading through moments of depression, anxiety, fear, anger, self doubt but also laughter, vulnerability, triumph and re-connection.

 I continue to work towards unraveling how to live well with chronic illness, exploring what it means to heal and how we might learn to find peace – body, mind and spirit – wherever we are on this path.